Work in Ireland

 English and Irish (also known as Gaelic or Gaeilge) are the two official languages of Ireland, although English is the first language of the majority of the country.

-Despite Irish not being spoken on a daily basis, it is an important part of the country's heritage and identity.
+Despite not being spoken on a daily basis, Irish is an important part of the country's heritage and identity.

 Good English skills will be sufficient for most jobs, although some knowledge of Irish might help.